Kagee/AMIDST/README_SEEDFINDER.txt

 "[POSSIBLE MATCH] Seed <seed>" whenever it finds a candidate.
 This seed can then be tested in AMIDST or the Minecraft client itself to see if it's suitable.

+While running, the current seed will be printet to the console if you type "seed" (and then enter).
+If you type "stop", the scan will stop, and the last checked seed will be printed to console.

 Advanced usage
 --------------